Wind 101: the basics of wind energy

 Benefits of wind energy

 Wind energy is a clean, renewable form of energy that uses virtually no water and pumps billions of dollars into our economy every year.
-In 2012 alone, wind energy companies invested $25 billion into new wind energy projects in the U.S..
+Since 2008, the U.S. wind industry has generated more than $100 billion in private investment.
 Furthermore, wind energy is a drought-resistant cash crop in many parts of the country, providing economic investment to rural communities through lease payments to landowners.
 Wind energy helps avoid a variety of environmental impacts due to its low impact emitting zero greenhouse gas emissions or conventional pollutants and consuming virtually no water.